 I took this photo at Banqiao Stadium in Taipei when I was wandering with a few photographers I met through Instagram.
 There was a balcony where I could stand and get this almost top-down perspective of the people passing by, so I stood there for quite some time waiting for the perfect composition.

 There were some young kids running and a few older walkers, but most people were in groups and I loved the solitary figure best.
 I was lucky that the rest of the track was clear when this man walked by.

-This shot was taken with the native iPhone 5s camera, edited with a filter in VSCO Cam, and fine-tuned in Snapseed.
+This shot was taken with the native iPhone 5s camera, edited with a VSCO filter, and fine-tuned in Snapseed.